ewdss/what-to-do/README.md

 Check your surroungind and sources of your desires, beliefes and biases.

 ## [Chapter 3 - Start moving](/start_moving.md)
-You can't get new image staying on the same place.
+You can't get new picture while staying on the same place even if you think about it for centuries.

 ## [Chapter 4 - Keep moving](/keep_moving.md)
 text